11 Unexpected Items to Add to Your Dorm Packing List

 2. Disinfectant Wipes

-It is also important, especially with the ongoing COVID-19 pandemic, to keep the surfaces and door handles of your room clean and disinfected.
+It is also important to keep the surfaces and door handles of your room clean and disinfected.
 With all of the bacteria and germs that can build up on surfaces and door handles, disinfectant wipes are a must-have to keep high-touch areas of your dorm room sanitized and to help prevent the spread of germs.

 3. Foldable Laundry Bag/Laundry Bag Backpack